#TheSuicideSquad Existing, Let Alone Being Good, Is A Miracle

 James Gunn has kind of pulled off a miracle with The Suicide Squad (not to be confused with 2016’s Suicide Squad).
 And I’m not even talking about the contents of the movie itself – a movie I liked quite a bit; we’ll get to that in a bit – but just the fact I can’t think of another movie quite as dreadful, and was as big a bomb as Suicide Squad, then to have a sequel that is as well made and, frankly, competent as The Suicide Squad — it’s such a unique situation.

-The reason I can’t think of any direct comparisons is that movies that cost a lot of money and are huge commercial and critical flops don’t usually get sequels.
+The reason I can’t think of any direct comparisons is that movies that cost a lot of money and are critical flops don’t usually get sequels.
 What usually happens is a movie like, say, Star Trek: The Motion Picture happens – and it’s met with a tepid reaction (yes, I’m aware that over the years people have warmed up to this movie, especially the director’s cut ) and the budget is cut, they bring in a new director, and a new tone is adapted and we get The Wrath of Khan.
 But Star Trek: The Motion Picture isn’t dreadful.
 Suicide Squad is one of the worst movies I’ve seen in a theater in the last five years.
 And now there’s a sequel.
 And it’s good.
 (I honestly don’t know what to tell people who ask if they should watch the first movie before seeing this one.
 On one hand, it would help people know some of the characters in the sequel.
 On the other hand, people who watch the first movie are not going to want to watch another one.)

 The fact The Suicide Squad even exists is only because of an unusual turn of events: Disney fires Gunn for some bad, but very old tweets.
 Warner Bros. immediately, and wisely, lets him pick almost whatever property he wants and then lets him do anything he wants.
 Disney regrets it and brings Gunn back.
 But Gunn decided he wanted a crack at his version of a The Suicide Squad movie and that’s literally the only reason this movie is coming out.